john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] now put out 0.3.0 vid!

 **Docker**
-- [ ] Get Geant4 running on WSL
+- [x] Get Geant4 running on WSL
 - [ ] geant4 on linux vid

 **Other**
 - [x] Email prof. Kelley my progress
+- [ ] G4-Hello-World debugging

 - 8/21 11:11 am 1 hr planning week and emailing bro kelley, and researching accumulables in Geant4
 - 8/21 12:45 pm 1.5 hrs Working on getting hits into runaction.
 UPDATE: I used G4VHit and G4THitsCollection to create a hit in the eventaction class and then save it to the hitscollection in the runaction class.
 It works!
 - 8/21 2:30 pm .5 hr Gotta create release notes for 0.2.0 and 0.3.0!
 UPDATE: I ran into a bug.
 The 0.2.0 branch won't configure with cmake...?
-- 8/21 7:41 pm Let's debug why cmake isn't working and also finish getting geant4 WSL.
+- 8/21 7:41 pm 1.5 Let's debug why cmake isn't working and also finish getting geant4 WSL.
 UPDATE: found out that the cmake bug was about path-length limit!
 I had a really really long path to get to the source code.
+UPDATE 2: We got Geant4 running on WSL!!!
+I have all the notes recorded in g4-docker repo.
+I have some debugging to do with G4-Hello-World